matheusjferreira/archlinux-basic-installation-script/README.md

 > ## The Project:
 Simple script and easy to change to facilitate the installation of arch linux.

+> :warning: I used the device "sda" in this script, you can change it as per your need.
+Example: "sdx", "nvme0n1".

 > ### How to use:

 Download the git package and update pacman at the same time: